 I’m under 18 years old, can I volunteer?

-Raising a foster puppy is a volunteer effort that can involve the whole family.
+Hosting a dog is a volunteer effort that can involve the whole family.
 However, the primary handler of the dog is required to be at least 16 years old.
 Volunteers ages 12-15 may be allowed to handle the dog with staff approval.

 Is it okay to have other dogs in the home?

 Yes, as long as the pet dogs are welcoming and accepting of other dogs in the home.
 We will bring one of our program dogs to your home visit to ensure that they get along.
-We do ask that no new, unapproved dogs enter your home while you have a foster dog in your care.
+We do ask that no new, unapproved dogs enter your home while you have a Can Do Canines dog in your care.
 This includes temporary foster dogs from rescue organizations.

 Do I need to have a fenced yard?